 The Diana Fountain in the Rose Garden - Hyde Park, London by UGArdener

+The Diana Fountain in the Rose Garden - Hyde Park, London Taken on a Morning Walk through London Parks - Green Park, Hyde Park, Kensington Gardens.
 Hyde Park and Kensington Gardens comprise over 240 hectares and were once part of a royal hunting forest.
 The River Westbourne which flowed through the parks was dammed to form a lake.
 The east and west halves of the lake, known as the Serpentine and the Long Water are divided by a bridge designed by George Rennie in 1826.
 It has a magnificent prospect.
 Hyde Park has been open to the public since 1635 and demonstrates the value of a really large boldly planted park in a city.
 The great lawn is used for events.
 An excellent feature of the park is that horse riding is still allowed on Rotton Row (originally the 'Route de Roi' - William III's route to Kensington Palace).
+A new rose garden, designed by Colvin and Moggridge landscape architects, was added in 1994.
+The rose planting is mixed with herbaceous planting creating a rich floral display of a kind rarely found in London's parks.
+The scent of the flowers is amazingly strong in June.

 The Long Water is a tourist attraction, one of the Lagos in Londres - London, Reino Unido.
 It is located: 481 km from Birmingham, 530 km from Nottingham, 860 km from Liverpool.
 Read further